johnnygreen/laravel-grunt/README.md

 Update: This is old.
-Back when this first came out Bower and Grunt were not so intertwined as they are today.
-And Grunt was extremely new with no examples on the net of how to use it in a PHP MVC framework.
+Back when I first released this example Bower and Grunt were not so intertwined as they are today.
+Grunt was extremely new with no examples on the net of how to use it in a PHP MVC framework and the plugins that did exist had no troubleshooting or support docs.
 Laravel was still on version 3 and did not have a 'serve' command like it does now in version 4.
 I suppose it could still be useful to some people though!
 Enjoy!

 Laravel 3 + Grunt.js + Bower